techstreams/TSDataTable/README.md

 ### Data Table Column Alignment

-To align the data in the table columns, align the corresponding column header in the *first row* of the Google Sheet.
+To align data in the table columns, [align](https://support.google.com/docs/answer/46973) the corresponding column header in the *first row* of the Google Sheet.

 ![](img/Diagram3.png)